internetarchive/fatcat/proposals/20190911_v04_schema_tweaks.md

   `abstract`, `component`.
 Unclear how to initialize this field; default to `article`/`work`?
 - TODO: release: switch how pages work? first/last?
+- TODO: indication of peer-review process? at release or container level?

 API tweaks: